Legacy Modernization Fails When It Is Treated as a Rewrite Project

 Legacy platforms often hold undocumented rules, manual exceptions, data-quality fixes, and downstream reporting dependencies.
 Teams underestimate this because the codebase looks old.
 But the operating model wrapped around it is still alive.

 When that reality is ignored, rewrite programs run into missing needs, rework, and long dual-run complexity.
+One small change can break month-end close, stop a shipment, or expose a rule only two people still understand.

 Modernization works best when staged around risk domains